-Anxiety, Stress and Depression can be Experienced by our Teenagers.
+Anxiety, Stress and Depression can be Experienced by Our Teenagers.

 It’s true to say that many of us experience life as busy and sometimes stressful.
 Teenagers are no exception.
 They have their own stressors whether from family, or school.
 To add to their load, they also have significant peer group stressors and this can sometimes be experienced as overwhelming.
+How I treat Teenager Stress, Anxiety and Depression is detailed in this Blog.

-Problems manifest differently in Teenage girls and boys
+Problems Manifest Differently in Teenage Girls and Boys

 In my counselling clinic I see children as young as 9 or 10 developing emotional or psychological difficulties that I used to see more often in teenagers.
 With these children it’s very important that they gain some insight into their struggle.
 So I work with them to give them tools and strategies to assist them as they enter their teenage years.
 Social pressures amongst girls can escalate as hormones kick in during puberty, so the children who already have a toolkit of strategies to draw on can often cope very well.